servo/book/src/hacking/building-for-openharmony.md

 ./mach install --ohos --release [--flavor=harmonyos]
 ```

-### Install from Github release or official website(Only for HarmonyOS Device)
+### Installing the nightly release on an HarmonyOS device

-If you have downloaded the prebuild `hap` file from [Github release page](https://github.com/servo/servo/releases) or [official website](https://servo.org/download/) and want to install it in HarmonyOS5 or later(Not OpenHarmony), you must self-sign it at first.
-Then using `hdc` to install it.
+The official nightly releases on [GitHub](https://github.com/servo/servo/releases) or [servo.org](https://servo.org/download/) are suitable for installation on OpenHarmony devices without additional steps.
+It is possible to install them on an HarmonyOS5 (or later) device, but the `hap` must self-signed first using the `hdc` tool.

 ## Further reading